jftuga/nics/README.md

 # nics
-Display information about Network Inferface Cards (NICs).
+Display information about Network Interface Cards (NICs).
 This is easier to read compared to `ipconfig`, `ip`, or `ifconfig`.

 Binaries for Windows, MacOS, Linux and FreeBSD can be found on the [Releases Page](https://github.com/jftuga/nics/releases) -- expand the `Assets` to see the downloads.

 ## Usage

 ```
-nics: Display information about Network Inferface Cards (NICs)
+nics: Display information about Network Interface Cards (NICs)
 usage: nics [options]
   -a	show all details on ALL interfaces
   -d	show debug information